TOA-Research-Group/multi_carrier_fitting/README.md

 $$\sigma_{yx}(\mathbf{B}) = \sigma_{xy}(-\mathbf{B}) = -\sigma_{xy}(\mathbf{B})$$

 ### Isotropic resistivity
-This is precisely true in some cases due to symmetry, such as in cubic crystal systems.
+This is not strictly true in some cases depending on the symmetry.
 $$\rho_{xx} = \rho_{yy}$$

 By applying these relations, the conductivity can be expressed solely in terms of $\rho_{xx}$ and $\rho_{yx}$ as: